UNC-Libraries/SCTS-Documentation/Style Guide.md

 - southern

-  - He wrote in great detail about the daily plantation life at Woodstock, including crops, how the slaves lived, relationships between slaves and masters, jobs and positions on the plantation, how the southern elite socialized, and what he called southern hospitality.
+  - He wrote in detail about the daily life at Woodstock plantation, including crops, how the enslaved lived, relationships between enslaved individuals and enslavers, jobs and positions on the plantation, how the southern elite socialized, and what he called southern hospitality.

 - southerner